ksator/python-training-for-network-engineers/flask/readme.md

+## Designing a restfull api with flask

+inspired by this tuto https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask

 ### requirements
 you need to ```sudo pip install flask```

-### python script app.py content:
+### python script content:
 ```
+more app.py
+# you need to "sudo pip install flask"

 # import flask
 from flask import Flask, jsonify, abort, make_response, request

-# instanciate the class Flask. app is an istance of the class Flask so this is an object. app is a variable.
+# instakciate the class Flask. app is an istance of the class Flask so this is an object. app is a variable.
 app = Flask(__name__)

 # tasks is a variable, of type list. each item is a dictionnary.